durandaltheta/sthread/README.md

 ### Closing Channels
 Operations on `st::channel`'s shared context can be shutdown early with a call to `close()`, causing operations which use that shared context to fail.

 For example, the default behavior for `st::channel::close()` is to cause all current and future all `st::channel::send()` operations to fail early but to allow `st::channel::recv()` to continue succeeding until the internal message queue is empty.
-Alternatively, the user can call `close(false)`to immediately end all operations on the object.
+Alternatively, the user can specify a "hard" close by calling `st::channel::close(false)` to immediately end all send and recieve operations on the object, though this is rarely the preferred behavior.

 The user can call `bool closed()`on these objects to check if an object has been closed or is still running.